 - Cooking on a V rack keeps the meet off the grill surface, and cooking more indirectly

 - Soak wood chips in water for 8-12 hours to produce the best smoke

 - Cooking long and slow cooks out more fat, which produces a leaner meat than typical Boston Butt

-- Wood chips (apple, hickory or mesquite), soaked in water 8-12 hours
+- Wood chips, soaked in water 8-12 hours

 - Your favorite sauce

-- Cut roast into 2 pieces (3 if it's a larger roast).
+Cut roast into 2 pieces (3 if it's large)

-- Press butt rub seasoning to all sides of cut pieces.
+Press butt rub into all sides of roast pieces.

-- Cook 6-8 hours or until meat thermometer reads 160 degrees.
+Cook 6 to 8 hours or until meat thermometer reads 160 degrees.

 Products Needed for Grilling Barbeque Pork